 Gants Hill Station (the inside of which is pictured above) serves the central line.

-A high number of buses run through areas such as Ilford Town Centre and Gants Hill frequently – making for a reliable commute into surrounding areas as well as to other parts of London.
+A high number of buses run through areas such as Ilford by a true East Londoner Town Centre and Gants Hill frequently – making for a reliable commute into surrounding areas as well as to other parts of London.

 Lots of options for your weekly grocery shop – including Sainsbury’s, Tesco’s, Lidl, Aldi, Marks and Spencer’s, Waitrose – just take your pick!